faustbrian/warden/docs/forbidding.md

----
-title: Forbidding Abilities
-description: Learn how to forbid specific abilities for fine-grained access control in Warden.
----

 Warden allows you to `forbid` a given ability for more fine-grained control.
 At times you may wish to grant a user/role an ability that covers a wide range of actions, but then restrict a small subset of those actions.

 ## Basic Forbidding